Quansight/xnd-gpu/README.md

 ## Benchmark

-Each operation was run 1000 times on arrays of 1M `float64` elements, on the following hardware:
+Each operation was run in a loop for at least 10 seconds on arrays of 10M `float64` elements.
+For XND-GPU, the data remains on the GPU (no copy between CPU and GPU).
+XND and NumPy/SciPy allocate memory for the result, but XND-GPU doesn't since it's preallocated and passed as argument.
+NumPy and SciPy don't use MKL.
+The following hardware was used:

 - CPU: Intel Broadwell, 1 core at 3 GHz
 - GPU: Quadro P2000, 1024 CUDA cores at 1.48 GHz